 "Forgive?
-Yes," she cried, "for he has forgiven thee, and we are his; did he not brought joy to his own soul, and which, by the law of love, had united his loved ones again in even a happier family than that which his Jewish pride and stubbornness had broken.
+Yes," she cried, "for he has forgiven thee, and we are his; did he not pray that all should be one in him?"

+Then the old man fell on his knees and thanked God for the faith of the gospel which brought joy to his own soul, and which, by the law of love, had united his loved ones again in even a happier family than that which his Jewish pride and stubbornness had broken.
 For a short time he enjoyed the fellowship of his new-found happiness, and then in the the triumpant faith of the resurrection fell asleep in Jesus and was gathered to his fathers.